-However, Nelson is an excellent place to try your hand at kite surfing, kayaking and paragliding.
+However, Nelson is an excellent place to try your hand at kite surfing, kayaking, quad biking, and paragliding.

-In fact, many tours out to the Abel Tasman National Park will involve taking in some of the area’s stunning coastal scenery by means of a kayak.
+In fact, many tours out to the Abel Tasman National Park will involve taking in some of the area’s stunning coastal scenery by kayak.

 If you fancy throwing yourself out of a plane then head up to Motueka where you can do just that with spectacular views of the Abel Tasman as you hurtle back down to earth.